57th Guards Motor Rifle Division: Cold War

 The division withdrew from Germany in April 1993 and moved to Chelyabinsk, part of the Ural Military District.
 It was disbanded in June 1993.

 Popular culture

 The 57th Guards Motor Rifle Division is featured in the board game Red Storm Rising, based on Tom Clancy's book Red Storm Rising.

+The Division is also featured in the Operation (single-mission) Sledgehammer in WARNO.